-At the Annual Meeting, three Class I Directors will be elected to serve until the Annual Meeting of stockholders in 2006 and until such Director's successor is duly elected and qualified.
-The Board of Directors has nominated Peter J. Smith, Bradford C. Morley and Patrick J. Zilvitis for re-election as the Class I Directors.
-Unless otherwise specified in the proxy, it is the intention of the persons named in the proxy to vote the shares represented by each properly executed proxy for the re-election of Mr. Smith, Mr. Morley and Mr. Zilvitis as Directors.
+At the Annual Meeting, two Class II Directors will be elected to serve until the annual meeting of stockholders in 2007 and until such Director's successor is duly elected and qualified.
+Based on the recommendation of the Company's Nominating and Corporate Governance Committee, the Board of Directors has nominated Roger J. Heinen, Jr. and Jacqueline C. Morby for re-election as the Class II Directors.
+Unless otherwise specified in the proxy, it is the intention of the persons named in the proxy to vote the shares represented by each properly executed proxy for the re-election of Mr. Heinen and Ms. Morby as Directors.
 Proxies cannot be voted for a greater number of persons than the number of nominees named.
 The nominees have agreed to stand for re-election and to serve, if elected, as Directors.
 However, if any person nominated by the Board of Directors fails to stand for election or is unable to accept election, the proxies will be voted for the election of such other person or persons as the Board of Directors may recommend.